-Registration for Spring 2015 will begin on Monday, November 3.
+Registration for Spring 2016 will begin on Monday, November 2.
 Your registration time is based on the number of credit hours you’ve earned as of the time you register.
-Your Fall 2014 courses do not count toward the number of earned credit hours.
+Your Fall 2015 courses do not count toward the number of earned credit hours.
 You can find your total number of earned hours at the bottom of your unofficial transcript in blueView.
-To determine your registration day and time check the Spring 2015 Registration Times.

 If you plan to declare a new major, minor, concentration or endorsement, you must declare before 4:30 p.m. on Monday, October 27.
 Requests submitted to make these changes after October 27 may not be accommodated until after the registration period.
 To make a change to your Arts and Sciences degree program, please complete the Change of Record form and submit it to the Arts and Sciences Dean’s Office, Room 268A in the Harmon Fine Arts Center (FAC).
 If you wish to declare a new major, minor, concentration or endorsement in another college/school, please visit that college/school office.